hail-is/hail/docs/Exporting.md

 ANNO2	va.MyAnnotations.anno2
 ```

-## Designating output with an export expression
+## Designating output with an expression

 Much like [filtering](Filtering.md) modules, exporting allows flexible expressions to be written on the command line.
 While the filtering modules expect an expression that evaluates to true or false, export modules expect a comma-separated list of fields to print.
 These fields should take the form `IDENTIFIER = <expression>`.
 Below are examples of acceptable export expressions: